OSVTAC/OSVTAC.github.io/meetings/2019/2019-09-12/minutes.md

 unanimously.

-Chair Jerdonek noted that the OSVTAC would have to produce the minutes from previous meetings since we no longer had a Secretary.
+Chair Jerdonek noted that the OSVTAC would have to produce the minutes from previous meetings since the committee no longer had a Secretary.
 Chair Jerdonek volunteered to prepare the minutes of the May 14, 2019 OSVTAC meeting.
 Member Kattouw volunteered to prepare the minutes of the June 13, 2019 OSVTAC meeting, and Member Wasserman agreed to prepare the minutes of the September